 Fall is just around the corner and it is time to start thinking about planting seed garlic.
-Planting large seed garlic cloves will produce larger bulbs but another consideration should be the soil.
-Preparing the soil properly is also key to a successful garlic crop the following summer.
-Watch our video on Selecting and Planting Garlic for more information on planting and growing garlic.
+Planting large individual garlic cloves will produce larger bulbs, but another consideration should be the soil.
+Preparing soil for garlic properly is also key to a successful garlic crop the following summer.
+Watch our video Selecting and Planting Garlic for more information on planting and growing garlic.

 Practice Crop Rotation

 Make sure you are not planting seed garlic (also onions, shallots or leeks) in the same area every year.

 Also you should not plant seed garlic next to an area where you are planning to plant beans or peas.
 Garlic and other alliums seem to stunt the growth of these vegetables.